syncfusion-content/javascript-docs/js/Theming-in-Essential-JavaScript-Components.md

 ---
 layout: post
-title: Theming-in-Essential-JavaScript-Components
+title: Using Syncfusion Essential JS Built-in themes
-description: theming in essential javascript components
+description: How to use the built-in themes of essential js widgets in your application and customizing of the existing themes.
 platform: js
 control: Introduction
 documentation: ug